henriqueinonhe/promises-training/README.md

 Foundation exercises are designed to help you reinforce your understanding of the foundations of promises, by reimplementing promise-related functions and, eventually, the promise itself.

 Descriptions are colocated with exercises.

+## Solutions

+Solutions to the exercises can be found in this repo, e.g. https://github.com/henriqueinonhe/promises-training/blob/master/src/exercises/concrete/concurrencyAbort/exercise.ts .

+However, we recommend that you only check the solutions after you've solved the exercise yourself, as the goal is for you to learn by solving the exercises.

+Also, keep in mind that currently the solutions presented are **not necessarily the best ones**, which means that even if your solutions don't resemble the ones you'll find here at all, it doesn't mean that they're bad.

 ## Upgrading